texxasrulez/simple_secure_contact_form/README.md

 Right now, you can specify a webiste URL and a logo image location to send a nice formatted email (Screenshot below) with URL link goodness to your webiste wrapped right in.
 This can be configured easily in main kontact_mail.php file.

-I did include within this script to try and determine the senders "TRUE" IP address It is sent to the recipient you chooe during configuration along with original Contact email so a webmaster could easily copy/paste that IP address and add it to blacklist with minimal effort and no need to look through logs to find that IP Address.
+I did include within this script to try and determine the senders "TRUE" IP address.
+It is sent to the recipient you choose during configuration along with original Contact email so a webmaster could easily copy/paste that IP address and add it to blacklist with minimal effort and no need to look through logs to find that IP Address.

-I did include within this script to try and determine the senders "TRUE" IP address and email that to the recipient you choose during configuration within the message to easily copy/paste that IP address so one could add it to blacklist with minimal effort or looking through logs if they are spammers to stop that unwanted behavior.

 Check it out, give feedback and help out if you would like.